jlegman1/IR-Pen/README.md

+## Disclaimer
+This project is intended for educational and research purposes only.
+It should be used responsibly and only in environments where you have permission to transmit infrared signals.
 A PCB created to send IR signals to TVs.
 You click a button and it uses TV-B-Gone firmware to cycle through all IR signals until a TV turns off.
 A custom 3d printed shell goes around it hiding the pcb.
 All kicad files and 3d print files linked.
+I had created this project because I was playing around with my flipper zero and thought how funny it was to when I turned the tv off when my dad was watching.
+It gave me motiavtion to create something of my own, so which i did.
 ##
 Firmware created by Mitch Altman and adafruit [TV-B-Gone](https://github.com/adafruit/TV-B-Gone-kit)
 ## Parts List